-Help Continue Support For Survivors
+Help Keep Support Free For Survivors

 Hope Recovery operates primary on donations from individuals.